usethesource/rascal-website/docs/Recipes/Basic/Hello/index.md

 ##  `hello` as function

 As the command above, a piece of code is not _reusable_.
-To be able to use some code again and again, the best way is to wrap it in a _Declaration-Function (broken link)_, and then call it:d call it:
+To be able to use some code again and again, the best way is to wrap it in a [Function](../../../Rascal/Declarations/Function/index.md), and then call it:d call it:

 ```rascal-shell
 rascal>import IO;